WeChat Pay: History

 In 2016, WeChat started a service charge if users transferred cash from their WeChat wallet to their debit cards.
 On 1 March, WeChat payment stopped collecting fees for the transfer function.
 Starting from the same day, fees will be charged for withdrawals.
 Each user had a 1,000 Yuan (about US$150) free withdrawal limit.
 Further withdrawals of more than 1,000 Yuan were charged a 0.1 percent fee with a minimum of 0.1 Yuan per withdrawal.
 Other payment functions including red envelopes and transfers were still free.
+The new development comes in order to cover operating costs that are rising.
+When compared to WeChat on the basis of services charges, Alipay offered higher free limits.
+Currently, both platforms offer tiered limits with some small updates.

 In 2019 it was reported that WeChat had overtaken Alibaba with 800 million active WeChat mobile payment users versus 520 million for Alibaba's Alipay.
 However Alibaba had a 54 per cent share of the Chinese mobile online payments market in 2017 compared to WeChat's 37 per cent share.
 In the same year, Tencent introduced "WeChat Pay HK", a payment service for users in Hong Kong.
 Transactions are carried out with the Hong Kong dollar.
 In 2019 it was reported that Chinese users can use WeChat Pay in 25 countries outside of China, including, Italy, South Africa and the UK.
 In the 2018 Berkshire Hathaway annual shareholders meeting, Charlie Munger identified WeChat as one of the few potential competitors to Visa, Mastercard and American Express.
+As of March 16, 2026, Alipay, a primary payment method for Alibaba's e-commerce sites is leading the online payment market in China.
+In February 2026 Alipay recorded over 726 million monthly active users in the country.
+Alipay holds about 53% market share with WeChat Pay at roughly 42% in China.
+Total mobile transaction volume reached an estimated $20.1 through Alipay in 2025.
+Combined they both account for around 90% of China's mobile payment market.
+WeChat total around 1.38 billion global monthly active users with the majority being in China.

 In 2021, the mandate by the Ministry of Industry and Information Technology (MIIT) to open up the "walled garden" ecosystems of the major tech companies has led to the introduction of interoperability of payment QR codes of WeChat Pay and competing Alipay and UnionPay's Cloud QuickPass platforms.